draios/kubernetes-sysdig-metrics-apiserver/README.md

 ## Credits and license

-This project wouldn't be possible without the great job done by others.
+This project wouldn't be possible without the great job done by the community.
 See the links above for some of the things I've been using in different ways.

 The tagging policy and the contributing guide in this project is based on